HSubbu/flower_classification_project/README.md

 ### Conclusion

 The design and deployment of webservice **flower_classification_project** was undertaken as a part of Capstone Project for Course in ML with DataTalksClub https://datatalks.club/courses/2021-winter-ml-zoomcamp.html .
+I sincerely acknowledge the knowledge gained from the course in developing this application and also https://dphi.tech/ for providing the platform for accessing the datatset and testing the model performance.
 The model documentation to be uploaded with webs service also needs revision.
 It is envisaged that further improvement to model performance and presentation of application can be undertaken in due course for next version of application.